-According to the Bureau of Labor Statistics, Atlanta ranked as one of the Top Ten Metropolitan areas with the highest level of employment in Computer Programming in 2017.
-As the global tech industry continues to grow at a substantial rate, it's no wonder why parents are looking for coding bootcamps for their kids.
-Although DigitalCrafts offers full stack coding programs, as well as corporate training and staffing solutions, applicants must be 17 yrs or older to apply.
+Although DigitalCrafts offers full-stack coding programs, as well as corporate training and staffing solutions, applicants must be 17 years or older to apply.
 So, where do you go if you're looking for a summer coding bootcamp for kids?
-We've compiled a list of summer coding camps in the Greater Atlanta area that teaches kids various skills such as: app creation, mobile & web development and in some cases robotics.
+We've compiled a list of summer coding camps in the greater Atlanta area that teach kids coding, robotics and machine learning.

-Brainy Bytes is a one stop shop, offering technology based afterschool programs, weekend workshops and summer camps for students K-6th grade & up.
-With multiple locations in the Greater Atlanta area, all of Brainy Bytes programs focus on STEM, language, and creative arts.
-Their programs help students develop critical thinking skills, sharpen their communication and encourage teamwork.
+Brainy Bytes offers afterschool programs, weekend workshops and summer camps for students K-6th grade & up.
+With multiple locations north of Atlanta, all of Brainy Bytes' programs focus on STEM, language and creative arts.
+Their programs help students develop encourage teamwork and build critical thinking, problem-solving and communications skills.

 Midtown International School Summer Camp offers STEM camps for ages K-8.
 Campers will be able to select an elective to focus on for approximately an hour per day and their maximum class size is 12 students.